hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

     supports the concept of a session.
 Defaults to false.
 Changing this forces a new resource to be created.

 * `forward_to` - (Optional) The name of a Queue or Topic to automatically forward messages to.

+* `forward_dead_lettered_messages_to` - (Optional) The name of a Queue or Topic to automatically forward Dead Letter messages to.

 ### TimeSpan Format

 Some arguments for this resource are required in the TimeSpan format which is used to represent a length of time.
 The supported format is documented [here](https://msdn.microsoft.com/en-us/library/se73z7b9(v=vs.110).aspx#Anchor_2)

 ## Attributes Reference